alabou/bcp-006-02/docs/NMOS With H.264.md

 This section applies to a Sender directly associated with an H.264 Flow through the Sender's `flow_id` attribute.

-Informative note: When an H.264 Flow is not directly associated with a Sender but with a multiplexed Flow through the Flow's parents attribute, it does not have to provide Sender's format-specific attributes.
-A Sender has such requirement only when the H.264 Flow is directly associated with it.
+Informative note: When an H.264 Flow is not directly associated with a Sender but with a multiplexed Flow through the Flow's parents attribute, the Sender does not provide H.264 format-specific attributes.
+A Sender provides such attributes only when the H.264 Flow is directly associated with it.
+The attributes `parameter_sets_flow_mode` and `parameter_sets_transport_mode` associated with an H.264 Flow that are described in this section get their respective default value of `dynamic` and `in_band`.
+An H.264 Flow behave according to the `dynamic` and `in_band` modes when there is no associated Sender.
 See the Sender's format specific (multiplexed) specification for details.

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.